 From nature walks to hands-on fun, there's so much to see, do, and learn along the Discovery Trail.
 There are multiple fascinating sites spread out across downtown Ithaca, the Cornell campus and on the hill overlooking beautiful Cayuga Lake.
 The Discovery Trail offers cultural explorers of all ages many unique activities and entertainment, both indoors and outdoors.
 It is a collaboration of eight brainy, family attractions in the Ithaca area that strive to bring science, art, and history to life in fun ways that can be enjoyed by anyone looking to learn, play, and discover.
-All Discovery Trail attractions are open year-round, with various exhibits changing seasonally.
+All Discovery Trail attractions are open year-round, with various exhibits c

 The Sciencenter of Ithaca is a hands-on science museum for all ages with more than 250 touchable exhibits.